technofocus-pte/trnsfrmoprtnAIdynmfldsrvc/Lab 2/Lab 2 - Create an Inspection and add it to a work order.md

-# Lab 2 - Creating an Inspection for Work Orders of Contoso Retail
+# Lab 2 - Create an Inspection and add it to a work order

 **Estimate Time: 25 mins**